SolaWing/xcode-build-server/Readme.md

 # Install

-this repo require Python3.9. it's the default version for newest macos.
+this repo require Python3.9.
+The latest macos already contains this tool.

-clone this repo, and just `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`
+then just clone this repo, and `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`

 # Usage

 choose one of the following usage.
+No matter which method you use, you need to ensure that the directory where `buildServer.json` is located is **the root directory** of lsp

 ### Bind to Xcode
 Go to your workspace directory and execute one of the following commands: